pw0rld/Narrator/readme.md

 # Narrator: Secure and Practical State Continuity for Trusted Execution on Cloud
+Thank you for your interest in Narrator.
+This document will get you started with our prototype implementation.
+If you have any problems, we will do our best to resolve them as soon as possible.
+Narrator is accepted by ACM CCS'22, see [list of accepted papers](https://www.sigsac.org/ccs/CCS2022/program/accepted-papers.html) for more details.

 ## Overview of the Narrator
 ![overview](./narrator_overview.jpg )
 Narrator is a performant distributed system, which contains $n = 2f + 1$ State Enclaves (SEs running on different SGX-enabled platforms.
 Each SE can provide state continuity service to all the Application Enclaves (AEs) on the same platform.
 To tolerate unexpected failures, Narrator adopts a customized version of the consistent broadcast protocol rather than complicated consensus protocols for state updates.
+You can download the paper [here]().

 ## Setting up Narrator